AurelienPicart/ODR-EncoderManager/README.md

-# ODR-EncoderManager for ODR-Tools_Installer ( supervisor config odr/odr port 8001 )
+# ODR-EncoderManager for ODR-Tools_Installer ( Supervisor config odr/odr port 8001 )
 OpenDigitalRadio Encoder Manager is a tools to run and configure ODR Encoder easly with a WebGUI.

 # Note about version V5.0.0